 "There is now recognition that patients having a cardiac arrest after cardiac surgery are sufficiently different from patients in general to warrant their own treatment algorithm", write Dunning et al (2017).
 A few key notes about what makes it so different:

 - It's always "witnessed".
-Cardiac arrest in a cardiac surgical patient is something that happens often with not only ECG monitoring of the the rhythm but likely also some combination of invasive arterial, venous and/or pulmonary arterial pressure monitoring.
+Cardiac arrest in a cardiac surgical patient is something that happens often with not only ECG monitoring of the rhythm but likely also some combination of invasive arterial, venous and/or pulmonary arterial pressure monitoring.
 In short, the arresting patient has multiple systems in place to alert you to the fact that they have arrested.

 - It's rarely sudden.
-The deterioration towards cardiac arrest usually takes the form of gradyually dropping blood pressure, worsening oxygenation, deteriorating rhythm and so forth.
+The deterioration towards cardiac arrest usually takes the form of gradually dropping blood pressure, worsening oxygenation, deteriorating rhythm and so forth.
 It is very rarely something that comes out of the blue.

 - There's usually no delay in diagnosis.
-The patient is maximmaly monitored; usually as soon as the rhythm degenerates into VF, it is identified by the ECG monitor and annoying alarms sound to alert you.
+The patient is maximally monitored; usually as soon as the rhythm degenerates into VF, it is identified by the ECG monitor and annoying alarms sound to alert you.
 There is no delay in checking for a pulse (the arterial line waveform is probably enough).
 In short, the diagnosis of cardiac arrest is made almost instantly by evaluation of advanced monitoring, rather than by a clumsy physical assessment of the deteriorated patient.

 - It is usually due to an easily reversible cause.
 The most common causes are VF, cardiac tamponade and major bleeding: all have a ready solution.
 Because of this the chances of survival from cardiac arrest following cardiac surgery are good: Dunning mentions that something like 50% of these people survive to hospital discharge, which is very different to cardiac arrest from other causes.